 - Together with the Alcazar of Seville, it is a Unesco World Heritage Site

 - It is the 3rd-largest church in the world after the Basilica of Aparecida (Brasil) and St. Peter’s Basilica in the Vatican.
-Its size include the height of the Giralda Tower and the gardens.
+Its size includes the height of the Giralda Tower and the gardens.
 Although the size is debatable, it is still pretty big.

 - It is the largest Gothic Church in the world.

-- Seville Cathedral is the largest Cathedral in the world (because the two aforementioned churches are not the seat of Bishops.)
+- Seville Cathedral is the largest cathedral in the world (because the two aforementioned churches are not the seat of Bishops.)

 - The Royal Chapel holds the remains of a lineage of Spanish Royals